tuhh-softsec/LLMSecEval/Code Generation/README.md

 Currently, three features are enabled:

    1. Single Prompt
-      + For generating code from NL description one prompt at a time
+      + For generating code from NL description one prompt at a time.
+An NL prompt can be directly entered into the text field to generate the corresponding code snippet.
       + Sends a single completion request to the GPT-3 API and displays the response in the textfield below the input
       + Uses the parameters from the [environment file](/Code%20Generation/src/environments/environment.ts)